mooseware/matahari/README.md

 - matahari_ff: pushes the logged items to your FirePHP console (you'll need to have [Firebug](https://addons.mozilla.org/de/firefox/addon/firebug/) & [FirePHP](http://www.firephp.org/) installed)
 - matahari_chrome: pushes the logged items to your ChromePHP console (you'll need to have [ChromePHP](http://www.chromephp.com/) installed)

-Here's how to use Matahari:
+Here's an example how to use Matahari:

     Route::get('/', array('after' => 'matahari_board', function()
     {